Dr. Melissa Vasi FRSA

-Exogenous crisis and the resilience of SMEs: exploring dynamic capabilities in the COVID-19 pandemic
+Exogenous crises and the resilience of SMEs: Exploring dynamic capabilities in the COVID-19 pandemic

 Journal article